Legal Structures for Voluntary and Community Groups

 The CIC regulator has produced some very detailed guidance and information on the CIC which can be downloaded from its website.

 The Charitable Incorporated Organisation (CIO) is a new legal structure specifically for charities.
 The CIO is similar in some ways to a limited company, offering protection of trustees from personal liability, without the need for dual registration with company and charity law.
 The CIO will be regulated by the Charity Commission for Northern Ireland.

-Secondary legislation is required to make it a viable option for charities and it is envisaged that it will not be available before 2018.
+Secondary legislation is required to make it a viable option for charities and it is not envisaged that it will be available for quite some time.
 In the meantime, charities may incorporate as a company limited by guarantee and then convert to a CIO when it is available.

 For further information, please contact: